Marcus Pettersson

-Marcus Karl Gustav Pettersson (born 8 May 1996) is a Swedish professional ice hockey player for the Pittsburgh Penguins of the National Hockey League (NHL).
-His nickname is The Dragon.
+Marcus Karl Gustav Pettersson (born 8 May 1996) is a Swedish professional ice hockey defenceman for the Vancouver Canucks of the National Hockey League (NHL).

+Early life

+Pettersson was born on 8 May 1996, in Skellefteå, Sweden.
+He is the son of Daniel Pettersson, who played for Skellefteå AIK for 14 seasons.

 Playing career

+SHL

-Pettersson made his Swedish Hockey League debut playing with Skellefteå AIK during the 2013–14 SHL season.
+Pettersson made his Swedish Hockey League (SHL) debut playing with Skellefteå AIK during the 2013–14 season.

+Anaheim Ducks

-Pettersson was selected by the Anaheim Ducks in the second round (38th overall) of the 2014 NHL Entry Draft.
+Pettersson was selected by the Anaheim Ducks in the second round (38th overall) of the 2014 NHL entry draft.

-On 13 June 2015, Pettersson was signed to a three-year entry-level contract with the Anaheim Ducks.
-Petterson was called up to the NHL on 21 February 2018, and he recorded his first NHL goal on 4 March, in a 6–3 win against the Chicago Blackhawks.
+On 13 June 2015, Pettersson was signed to a three-year, entry-level contract by the Anaheim Ducks.

+Pettersson began the 2017–18 season playing for the San Diego Gulls of the American Hockey League.
+He was called up to the NHL on 21 February 2018, and he recorded his first NHL goal on 4 March, in a 6–3 win against the Chicago Blackhawks.

+Pittsburgh Penguins

 During the 2018–19 season, on 3 December 2018, Pettersson was traded by the Ducks to the Pittsburgh Penguins in exchange for Daniel Sprong.
-Pettersson scored his first goal with the Penguins on 7 February 2019 against the Florida Panthers.
+He scored his first goal with the Penguins on 7 February 2019, against the Florida Panthers.

 On 12 September 2019, Pettersson re-signed with the Penguins on a one-year contract worth $874,125.
 On 28 January 2020, Pettersson signed a five-year, $20.125 million contract extension with the Penguins.

+On 9 March 2023, Pettersson recorded an assist for his 100th NHL point.
+Pettersson was placed on long-term injured reserve after suffering an injury on 18 March 2023.
+He returned to the line-up on 13 April after missing 12 games.

+Pettersson was injured on 14 December 2024, and was placed on injured reserve.
+He was activated from injured reserve on 31 December.

+Vancouver Canucks

+On 31 January 2025, Pettersson was traded to the Vancouver Canucks along with forward Drew O'Connor, in exchange for forward Danton Heinen, defenceman Vincent Desharnais, right wing prospect Melvin Fernström and a conditional 2025 first-round pick.
+On February 5, Pettersson signed a six-year, $33 million contract extension with the Canucks.

 International play

-On 9 May 2019, Pettersson was named to make his senior international debut with Sweden at the 2019 World Championships held in Bratislava, Slovakia.
+On 9 May 2019, Pettersson was named to make his senior international debut with Sweden at the 2019 World Championships.

+He represented Sweden at the 2024 World Championships, winning a bronze medal.

 Personal life

-Marcus is the son of Daniel Pettersson, who played for Skellefteå AIK for 14 seasons.
+Pettersson married his wife in July 2024.
+They have one son.